 Adding fixed income investments to your portfolio can help

 Fixed income investments are also a strong way to preserve capital.
 While they typically offer smaller returns than high-growth investments, they tend to hold their value.
-For this reason, they may appeal to people close to or in retirement.
+For this reason, they may appeal to people close to, or in, retirement.

 Since fixed income investments are well-regarded among investors, they generally can easily be

 Although fixed income investments tend to be less risky than other types of investments, there is still some inherent risk involved.
-These risks generally fall into four categories.
+These risks generally fall into four categories:

 One of the most significant risks is